- Swiss National Science Foundation

 Figure 1: Acceleration of the chemical equilibration calculation in reactive transport modeling of the dolomitization process.

-Figure 2: Simulation of (a) dolomitization process and (b)-(c) hydrogen sulfide scavenging in the heterogeneous medium.
+Figure 2: Simulation of (a) the dolomitization process and (b) the hydrogen sulfide scavenging in the heterogeneous media together with the summary of the ODML method’s performance.

 Acknowledgments